Cleaning With Citric Acid – Your Ultimate Guide

 So, to start with, citric acid is a naturally occurring acid found in a variety of fruits and vegetables.
 As you may deduce from its name, citric acid is particularly found in lemons and limes.
 However, to help meet increasing demand, most citric acid is now synthesised from fungus.

 You might be worried about the use of acid in its name.
-Its pH level sits somewhere between 3 and 6 – with 0 on the pH scale being very strong and 7 being very weak.
+Its pH level sits somewhere between 3 and 6, with 0 being very strong and 7 being very weak.
 This middling pH level makes it ideal for a variety of natural cleaning applications.

-As well as in natural cleaning, citric acid is also commonly used in the food industry.
+As well as being used in natural cleaning, citric acid is also commonly used in the food industry.
 It’s often used as a food additive to add natural flavouring, and as a preservative to help increase the shelf life of pre-packaged foods.
-It’s also a common ingredient in both beer brewing and winemaking, to help create specific flavours.
+It’s also a common ingredient in both beer brewing and winemaking.

-You can also find citric acid in many cosmetic and personal care products.
-This includes bathing products, where citric acid helps create the fizz associated with bath bombs.
-It’s also present in standard cleaning products and medical products.
+You can also find citric acid in many cosmetic and personal care products, alongside standard cleaning products and medical products.
 In short, you can find citric acid almost everywhere!

 What Can You Clean With Citric Acid?

-Now that you know all about citric acid, you’re probably wondering what you can clean with it.
+Now that you know what citric acid is, you’re probably wondering what you can clean with it.
 Here are some of the most common ways I use this green cleaning wonder in my home:

 Citric acid has incredibly effective descaling properties.
-It’s very effective at removing limescale your toilet, as well as descaling your kettle, dishwasher and washing machine.
+It’s very effective at removing limescale from your toilet, as well as descaling your kettle.
+Follow my links for my full guides on how to do both safely and effectively.

 Make An All-Purpose Cleaning Spray

-You can also make a powerful citric acid cleaning spray that is brilliant at tackling soap scum and water deposits.
+You can also make a powerful citric acid cleaning spray (find the full recipe by following my link) that is brilliant at tackling soap scum and water deposits.
 I use this particular cleaning spray in my bathroom to leave my shower screen and taps looking shiny and spotless.

 Citric acid also has de-greasing, anti-fungal, and anti-bacterial properties, making it ideal for cleaning both your kitchen and bathroom.